-Movies look fantastic on the 15.6-inch, 1,080p HD anti-glare display.
-Soundtracks and music are rich-sounding with a tiny, 3.5-inch portable subwoofer that adds depth to the on-board Bang & Olufsen ICEpower speakers.
-And it's all packed into a beautifully slim aluminum case.
-At 4.6 pounds and just under 0.8 inch thick, the UX51V commutes comfortably.
+Movies look fantastic on the 15.6-inch, 1080p HD anti-glare display.
+Music sounds rich, with a tiny 3.5-inch portable subwoofer that adds depth to the on-board Bang & Olufsen ICEpower speakers.
+It's all packed into a beautifully slim aluminum case that commutes comfortably at 4.6 pounds and just under 0.8 inch thick.

-Asus backs the Zenbook UX51V with an outstanding one-year warranty that covers accidental damage for drops, spills, power surges and fire damage, 24/7 tech support, free two-way standard shipping and a 30-day flawless display guarantee.
-Only a few imperfections emerge: There's no touch screen, battery life is limited to four to six hours of web surfing or video playback, and there's no built-in optical drive (although you can add an external one).
+Asus backs the Zenbook UX51VZ with an outstanding one-year warranty that covers accidental damage for drops, spills, power surges and fire damage; 24/7 tech support; free two-way standard shipping; and a 30-day flawless display guarantee.
+Only a few imperfections emerge: There's no touch screen, battery life is limited to four to six hours of web surfing or video playback, and there's no built-in optical drive although an external one can be added.

 There are some downsides.
 Laptop Magazine takes the high-res version of the Zenbook UX51VZ out for a test drive and finds lots to like, but also some disappointments.
 Cost is one concern, though pricing has since come down.
 Also, the site notes, "Windows 8 is simply not yet optimized to take advantage of Retina-like displays."